jr0senblum/jc_console/README.md

 * Modify logging if desired in sys.config file

-* Generating a release should not be necessary since it jc_console will be build by j_cache as it is a dependecy of j_cache.
+* Generating a release should not be necessary since it jc_console will be built by j_cache as it is a dependecy of j_cache.
   But, if you do need to build the release - it will be located in jc_console/rel/jc_console

         [root@db01] cd rel
 	[root@db01] ../rebar generate